nextflow-io/nextflow/docs/operator.rst

 min
 ------

-The ``min`` operator waits until the source channel completes, and then emits the item that has the lowest value.
+The ``min`` operator waits until the source channel completes, and then emits the item that has the lowest value in a :ref:`value channel <channel-types>`.
 For example::

     Channel